-With fraternal embrace and my prayers,
+With my fraternal embrace and prayer

 Sor Mª Asunción González, O.P.